luqmanhakimpens/nrf52sdk-newproject/README.md

 # nrf5sdk-createproject
 Guideline to create new project based on NRF5-SDK under windows environment.
+This getting started guide is based on [this](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/development-with-gcc-and-eclipse) guide from Nordic.

 ## Prerequisite:
 ### 1.a.
 Install gnu-mcu-eclipse winddows-build-tools